 The GREAT Academy operates on a five (5) day school week, Monday through Friday.
 Students are required to attend school on a daily basis.
 Any student failing to adhere to this expectation will be subject to consequence determined by the administration.
 Students will not be granted permission to go home unless it is an emergency.
 If a student becomes ill during the day, the student is required to convey their condition to a staff member.
 If it is determined by school staff that the student needs to be picked up by a parent, a staff member will contact the parent/guardian to inform him/her of this need.
-If an absence is unavoidable, working 4 hours in Edgenuity from home with minimal idle time and activities completed.
-This will keep the student from falling behind and will render their absence excused rather than unexcused.
+If an absence is unavoidable, work at least 4 hours in Edgenuity from home with minimal idle time, and significant activities completed.
+This will keep the student from falling behind and will allow the student to receive credit for attending school that day, rather than being marked absent.
 Working from home on a consistent basis requires school authorization.